 - Allergic Sinus Reaction.
 Treatment of the nasal allergy with allergy medicines also often helps the sinus symptoms.

 - All Thick Nasal Drainage.
-Nasal secretions need treatment with nasal washes when they block the nose.
+Nasal secretions need treatment with nasal saline when they block the nose.
 Also, treat if they make breathing through the nose hard.
 If breathing is noisy, it may mean the dried mucus is farther back.
-Nasal washes can remove it.
+Nasal saline rinses can remove it.

 Color of Nasal Discharge with Colds